vitejs/vite/docs/blog/announcing-vite4.md

 ## Next steps

 Our immediate focus would be on triaging newly opened issues to avoid disruption by possible regressions.
-Next year, we plan to do two new major releases around May and October aligning with the [End Of Life](https://endoflife.date/nodejs) of Node 14 and Node 16.

 If you would like to get involved and help us improve Vite, we suggest starting with issues triaging.
 Join [our Discord](https://chat.vitejs.dev) and reach out on the `#contributing` channel.
 Polish our `#docs` story, and `#help` others.
 We need to continue to build a helpful and welcoming community for the next wave of users, as Vite's adoption continues to grow.

-And there are a lot of open fronts to keep improving the DX of everyone that has chosen Vite to power their frameworks and develop their apps.
+There are a lot of open fronts to keep improving the DX of everyone that has chosen Vite to power their frameworks and develop their apps.
 Onwards!